 Every time you access your financial accounts online, you’re accessing it in the cloud.

-Every time you use a piece of web-based software during your day (whether for business or personal use), your using it in the cloud.
+Every time you use a piece of web-based software during your day (whether for business or personal use), you’re using it in the cloud.

 These are just a few pieces of your personal data that are floating around in this mass of 1’s and 0’s, ready to be found and used.
 It’s kind of scary to think about the kind of data that’s out there – whether we willingly put it there or not.